floatingprimes/WebCrawler/README.md

 - Have the crawler create and write the list of URLs into a txtFile, whose path is determined by a passed String parameter.
 (Done)

 - Implement a new primitive GUI for user to interact with.
+(In progress)